OmniAlpha: Aligning Transparency-Aware Generation via Multi-Task Unified Reinforcement Learning: Experiments

-\textbf{Implementation.} We adopt Qwen-Image-Edit~\citep{wu2025qwenimagetechnicalreport} as our base model and employ a two-stage training paradigm.
+\textbf{Training Implementation.} We adopt Qwen-Image-Edit~\citep{wu2025qwenimagetechnicalreport} as our base model and employ a three-stage training paradigm.
 We first adapt the pre-trained RGB VAE from Qwen-Image-Edit into an alpha-aware (RGBA) VAE by fine-tuning it on our RGBA image dataset for 32k steps.
 This stage uses a global batch size of 16 and the AdamW optimizer~\citep{loshchilov2017decoupled} ($\beta_1{=}0.9, \beta_2{=}0.999$).
 We use a base learning rate of $1.5\times10^{-5}$ with a 5\% linear warmup, followed by a cosine decay schedule.
-With the fine-tuned RGBA VAE weights frozen, we train the DiT backbone, also initialized from Qwen-Image-Edit, for 100k steps.
-This stage uses a global batch size of 8 with the AdamW optimizer ($\beta_1{=}0.9, \beta_2{=}0.999$).
+With the fine-tuned RGBA VAE weights frozen, we train the DiT backbone, also initialized from Qwen-Image-Edit, for 15k cold-start steps and 150 RL steps.
+This stage uses a batch size of 64 with the AdamW optimizer ($\beta_1{=}0.9, \beta_2{=}0.999$).
 For parameter-efficient fine-tuning, we apply LoRA~\citep{hu2021loralowrankadaptationlarge} with a rank of 256 to all attention weights and MLP layers, using a constant learning rate of $5\times10^{-5}$.
-All models are trained on 8 NVIDIA H20 GPUs.
+All models are trained on 64 NVIDIA H20 GPUs.

-\textbf{Datasets.} The AlphaLayers dataset has been divided into training and test subsets, comprising 900 and 100 instances, respectively.
-For clarity, the test subset is referred to as AlphaLayersTest in this context.
-To further assess generalization, we also adopt three public benchmark datasets, AIM-500~\citep{li2021deepautomaticnaturalimage}, RORD~\citep{Sagong2022RORDAR}, and RefMatte-RW100~\citep{li2023referringimagematting}, as out-of-distribution (OOD) testsets.